lanza/vim-godbolt/README.md

 **Note:** For C/C++ files, custom pass lists are not supported due to clang's compilation model.
 Compile to `.ll` first if you need custom passes.

+**Pass Scope Indicators:**

+The pipeline viewer shows scope indicators for each pass:
+- **[M]** - Module pass: operates on the entire module (all functions, globals)
+- **[F]** - Function pass: operates on a single function
+- **[C]** - CGSCC pass: operates on a call graph strongly-connected component

+Module passes show the full module before/after, while function passes show only the specific function being optimized.

 **Pipeline Navigation Commands:**

 - **`:NextPass`** - Navigate to the next optimization pass